angelonazzaro/typxidian/src/template/main.typ

 ==== Miscellaneous

 You can add additional content before the main body by passing the `abstract`, `citation`, `introduction` and `acknowledgments` parameters.
 If populated, the template will add these pages _before_ the table of contents.
+The title alignment for these pages can be customized through the `abstract-alignment` parameter.

 Additionally, you can populate the `before-content` and `after-content` parameters to add _any_ additional content _before_ the abstract and _after_ the bibliography (e.g., declaration of originality for PhD theses or